 If you prefer to stay in Tilcara for the night, there’s plenty of hostels and budget accommodations to choose from.
 We saw many travelers make inquiries and book a night on the spot without prior reservation (it is totally possible to do so except for the busy Carnival season in February and March)

 How to get to Tilcara

-Tilcara is well connected with other major towns like Humahuaca, Purmamarca and Jujuy city by bus that run every XXXX.
+Tilcara is well connected with other major towns like Humahuaca, Purmamarca and Jujuy city by bus that run every hour or so.
 You can buy tickets on the spot.

 From Buenos Aires, you can fly into Jujuy International Airport (JUJ) and then use a bus or prepaid shared taxi to get to Tilcara.
 The journey is around 1-1.5h.